rubyjs/mini_racer/README.md

 A list of all V8 runtime flags can be found using `node --v8-options`, or else by perusing [the V8 source code for flags (make sure to use the right version of V8)](https://github.com/v8/v8/blob/master/src/flag-definitions.h).

 Note that runtime flags must be set before any other operation (e.g. creating a context, a snapshot or an isolate), otherwise an exception will be thrown.

+Flags:

+- :expose_gc : Will expose `gc()` which you can run in JavaScript to issue a gc
+- :max_old_space_size : defaults to 1400 (megs) on 64 bit, you can restric memory usage by limiting this.
+- **NOTE TO READER** our documentation could be awesome we could be properly documenting all the flags, they are hugely useful, if you feel like documenting a few more, PLEASE DO, PRs are welcome.

 ## Controlling memory